 After the bushfires blazed through Australia, Federal Minister for Tourism Simon Birmingham stated, “Tourism is the lifeblood of so many communities around Australia and it’s absolutely critical that we help to get people back visiting those communities that rely on tourism.”

-Most people’s exposure to the aftermath of natural disasters is limited to what they see on TV.
-Meanwhile having attendees travel to a place that is still in the process of recovering and putting them in contact with locals who experienced the disaster firsthand can allow them to gain a deeper appreciation of the impact of natural disasters.
+Most people’s exposure to disaster zones is limited to what they see on TV.
+Having attendees travel to a place that is still in the process of recovering, and putting them in contact with locals can allow them to gain a deeper appreciation of the impact of natural disasters.
 They are likely to return home with a different perspective.